Humerohere/emosic-/README.md

 ## 🎵 Project Overview

-Emosic is an emotion-powered music recommendation system.
-It utilizes a facial expression recognition model based on the VGG19 architecture trained on the FER 2013 dataset to detect emotions in real-time from live video feed.
-Based on the detected emotions, Emosic recommends personalized playlists and seamlessly plays the recommended music.
+Emosic functions as a music recommendation system driven by emotions.
+It employs a facial expression recognition model rooted in the VGG19 architecture, which is trained on the FER 2013 dataset.
+This model operates in real-time, analyzing facial expressions from a live video feed to identify emotions.
+Using these detected emotions, Emosic tailors personalized playlists and effortlessly streams the recommended music selections.

 ![Emosic Demo](https://github.com/Humerohere/emosic-/assets/124302121/de244a95-fd32-4a71-bb2d-14ccd7799be9)